Carrington-dev/rendypoolservices/README.md

 Visit the homepage to explore services and contact options.

 ## License
-This project uses the [Flattern template](https://bootstrapmade.com/flattern-multipurpose-bootstrap-template/) by BootstrapMade, subject to [BootstrapMade's license](https://bootstrapmade.com/license/).
+This project uses the [Stemgon template](https://stemgon.co.za/rendypoolservices/) by BootstrapMade, subject to [Stemgon's license](https://stemgon.co.za/license/).

 ---